Carriage and Insurance Paid (Shipping) - Explained

 - Pay the expenses of any pre-shipment inspection, except the inspection ordered by the authorities of the country of export.

-References for Carriage and Insurance Paid (CIP)
+Academic Research on Carriage and Insurance Paid